dzianisbohush/cra-with-ssr/README.md

 ## Code splitting.
 ![A single giant bundle vs multiple smaller bundles](http://thejameskyle.com/img/react-loadable-split-bundles.png)

-Code splitting is a technique which allow create some count of little chunks instead of single huge bundle.
+Code splitting is a technique which allows creating some count of little chunks instead of a single huge bundle.
 CRA has code splitting by default.
 When we run `$ npm run build` we can see in `./build/static/js/` folder some count of chunks.
 But CRA load all chunks for every route.

 Let\`s add routes for check it.
 Change some project structure for `./src/common/`